JakubDadello/Stock-Exchange-Equity-Analytics/CRISP-DM.md

 # Description of the project
 The analysis of a company's financial data, taking into account the characteristics of its sector, is among the key factors considered in investment-related decision-making processes.
-The analytical project presented in this presentation focuses on collecting selected, critical, and structured financial and non-financial data concerning Polish publicly listed companies.
+The analytical project presented in this document focuses on collecting selected, critical, and structured financial and non-financial data concerning Polish publicly listed companies.
 Subsequently, a comprehensive process of data exploration and visualization was carried out.

 ---